wp-plugins/youtube-live-stream-auto-embed/readme.txt

 When NOT streaming live automatically embed a YouTube Channels latest uploaded video/previous live event.

-How it works
+How it works (<a href="http://www.wordpressyoutubelivestream.com/" target="_blank">View LIVE Demo</a>)

 A. If you're currently live, automatically display the live video.
 (Free Version)

-B. If you're not currently live, display the previous upload/live event.
-(Pro Version)
+B. If you're not currently live, display the previous upload/live event. (<a href="http://www.wordpressyoutubelivestream.com/plugin/youtube-live-stream-auto-embed-wordpress-plugin-youtube-live-wp-plugin/" target="_blank">Pro Version</a>)

 == Installation ==